qwerty541/dns-bench/README.md

 ```
 $ dns-bench --help
-Determine the fastest DNS for yourself using simple command line tool.
+Find the fastest DNS in your location using simple command line tool.

 Usage: dns-bench [OPTIONS]